I. Setting the Wedding Date:

 II.
 Time of the Wedding:

-Weddings are scheduled on Saturdays at 1:00 p.m. – No exceptions!
+If weddings are scheduled on Saturdays no later than 2:00 p.m. – No exceptions!
 Only one (1) wedding will be scheduled per Saturday.
 By diocesan policy, weddings are not scheduled on Sundays.
 It should be noted that there are some times during the Church year, such as Lent, when the celebration of a wedding is discouraged or not permitted.

 III.
 Marriage Preparation: